y-vasyunin/ee-ita-lago-fimon/README.md

 ## License

-This project is licensed under the [GNU General Public License v3.0](LICENSE).
+This project is licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed).